wengandrew/ev-jobs/README.md

 ## Getting Started

-The source code is written in MATLAB with the Mapping Toolbox installed.
+The source code is written in Matlab.

-Most of the figures can be reproduced by running `make_figures.m` from the home directory.
-The labor intensity forecast can be reproduced by running `make_simulation.m`
+The figures can be reproduced by running `make_figure_... .m` from the home directory.

+Key datasets from the figures have been exported and can be found under `data/Figures`.